Super Bowl Betting - Where to Bet on the Super Bowl Legally

 Over/Under bets are not as straightforward as simply picking who will win a certain game but rather if the final score will be over or under a chosen number.
 You can also choose over/under bets on specific actions occurring during a game such as if a player were to run the ball over/under a certain number of yards in a game.

 A money line bet is a wager on who will be the winner of a game.
-All NFL games have two teams, one is predicted to be the favorite to win the game and the other team then is known as the underdog.
-Some games it is very hard to tell exactly who is the favorite and who is the underdog and that is when things get interesting for NFL commentators and bettors.
+All NFL games have two teams, one is predicted to be the favorite to win the game, and the other team then is known as the underdog.
+In some games, it is very hard to tell exactly who is the favorite and who is the underdog and that is when things get interesting for NFL commentators and bettors.

 Both teams are assigned a set of numbers that appear like this, -120, +160, or something like that.
 The favorite in a match is designated with negative odds and the underdog is represented with the positive odds.